Last Updated on

 D-Link is a very reputed brand when it comes to networking solutions.
-Time and time again, I have bought their products and it didn't result in any regrets.
+Time and again, I have bought their products and it didn't result in any regrets.

 Seriously, a roundup review related to home networking products is incomplete without mentioning D-Link.

 So let's see how its 3-in-1 DAP-1650 booster performs.

 I said 3-in-1 because it's indeed a multi-purpose WiFi booster that can act up as an access point and media bridge as well.